Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

-The inside features industrial decor with a large bar on the first floor.
-The perfect spot to sit a grab a drink and small plate because the atmosphere is great!
+The inside features industrial décor with a large bar on the first floor.
+The perfect spot to sit a grab a drink and a small plate because the atmosphere is great!
 We sat upstairs for this meal.
-We were seated indoors, but there is also a small patio area overlooking walkway out front and the lake.
+We were seated indoors, but there is also a small patio area overlooking the walkway out front and the lake.
 This restaurant is a go-to spot for adults at Disney.

 We were extremely impressed with their COVID-19 safety measures.
 The menus were contactless and easily accessible by scanning a code with our smartphone’s camera.
 We saw regular and active cleaning and sanitizing of surfaces as well as socially distant open tables.
 Our server provided paper bags to place our face masks in once we sat down at our table and were able to remove them.
 What a great idea!
 If you’re interested, you can view all of the menu options here.

 We started off our celebration by trying the latest venture from George Miliotes (one of only 268 Master Sommeliers in the world), The Hoot featuring Hooten Young American Whiskey.